EindreistigerMcM/skript-velocity/README.md

         loop all entities in radius 10 of player: set velocity of loop-entity towards player at speed 3
 ```
- If you want to use locations you need to use `location(x, y, z) for now.
-In Future it will support Location Variables.
+If you want to use locations you can use `location(x, y, z)´ or a variable

  ### Away From
 ` set velocity of %entity% away from (%entity%|%location%) at speed %number%`